edroper/Dislike.Me/README.md

 Create a new Facebook application, obtain a client id and secret, and add your variables wherever you see a PrivateSettings class respectively.

+Facebook SDK handles login.
+Due to paging ridiculousness & the facebook feed, just used JSON.net and raw WebRequest calls to get the 'next' pages from the Graph API.

+Uses jQuery to poll status while a background thread collects JSON data, aggregates, and creates statistics.
+Objects then stored in cache and user is forwarded to results page.

 Dependencies:

 JSON.net